nrudzis/Capstone_2/roadmap.md

 #### Fund account
 - Add ability for new users to fund their account with fake money
-    - Button that funds account if balance is 0, otherwise disappears
+    - Add logic to button that funds user account when balance is $0

 #### Send/receive funds
 - Add ability for users to send funds to other users